-The new Aquatic Center features an eight-lane pool with a movable floor for competitive water polo, youth instruction, and faculty use.
-Expandable locker rooms enable four separate teams to use the lockers during tournaments.
-The seating accommodates 150 spectators.
-Study areas in the Campus Center overlook the pool and increase spectator capacity.
-The Aquatic Center uses a pre-engineered structure which accelerated the construction schedule and optimized the school’s resources.
+Study areas in the Campus Center overlook the pools in the new Aquatic Center, which features an eight-lane pool with a movable floor for competitive water polo, youth instruction, and faculty use.
+Seating accommodates up to 150 spectators.
+Expandable locker rooms can accommodate four separate teams during tournaments.
+The Aquatic Center uses an efficient, pre-engineered structure which accelerated the construction schedule.

-The historic Prettyman Gymnasium was restored and upgraded to accommodate a greater range of activities.
-The building underwent restoration of its exterior and of the historic lower level gymnasium, with minor modifications to the 1960s upper gymnasium.
-This project also includes the adaptive reuse of a pool into a fitness center with a trainers’ suite for student wellness.
-Historic details such as the pool’s original wood trusses and red brick elements were exposed.
-The gymnasium serves as the centerpiece of North Campus, while the new Science Center, Campus Center, and Aquatic Center wrap around the gymnasium and respond to the materiality of the historic building’s stone piers, and brick and stone chimney.
+Originally built in 1924, the Prettyman Gymnasium has been restored and upgraded to accommodate a greater range of activities.
+The building’s exterior and original, lower level gymnasium space were both restored, while minor modifications were made to the upper gymnasium from the 1960s.
+A pool area has been adapted into a fitness center with a trainers’ suite, and historic details, such as the pool’s original wood trusses and red brick elements, are revealed once again.
+The gymnasium is the centerpiece of North Campus, while the new Science Center, Campus Center, and Aquatic Center wrap around the gymnasium and reflect the materiality of the historic building.

-A new lobby serves as the entrance to the gymnasium, connecting four different levels of the existing building and upgrading its accessibility.
-The lobby features seating and social spaces for students.
-Glass walls provide views to the campus, while the stone and brick walls reinforce the character of the existing campus.
+As part of the renovation, SOM designed a new lobby that creates an entrance to four different levels of the existing building and upgrades its accessibility.
+The lobby features new seating and social spaces to bring students together.
+Glass walls offer views to the campus, while the stone and brick walls reinforce the existing character of the campus.

 Chicago, Illinois, United States

 Redwood City, California, United States